Sissi (Finnish light infantry): History

 Wars between Russia and Finland have a long tradition of Finnish sissi warfare.
 Famous sissi leaders have included Pekka Vesainen (c.
 1540–1627), Tapani Löfving (1689–1777, fought during the Greater Wrath), and Olli Tiainen (1770–1833, fought during the Finnish War).

 Before the hostilities of Winter War, the Finnish Borderguard formed 25 Independent Battalions (Erillinen Pataljoona) from local reservists along the border area.
 After the outbreak of hostilities, a further five Sissi Battalions (Sissipataljoona) were formed from "auxiliary personnel".
 These battalions, especially those of the latter type, were below their nominal strength in both men and weaponry.
 These units proved to be effective in using motti tactics in their native area with light infantry weapons and skis.

 In the Continuation War the ad hoc Sissi Battalions were replaced by Independent Battalions.
 For example, the 4th Independent Battalion was directly under the command of Supreme Headquarters doing LRRP and raiding missions deep inside Soviet area.
 In the Battle of Ilomantsi, soldiers of the 4th disrupted the supply lines of the Soviet artillery, preventing effective fire support.

 In the Ladoga Karelia area of operations the length of the front, the absence of roads and a lack of troops prevented continuous front lines during the trench warfare period.
 Both armies used a chain of fortified field bases separated by the wilderness, monitoring and controlling the gaps with patrols.
-Both Finns and Soviets launched raids and recon patrols into enemy territory.
+Both Finns and Soviet partisans launched raids and recon patrols into enemy territory.
 Battles were short clashes of lightly armed infantry groups from squadron to battalion in size, with little chance of support or reinforcements.

 After the Second World War, Sissi units were decommissioned and Sissi training was officially discontinued, although many units gave Sissi training for their reconnaissance units.
 In the beginning of the 1960s, the Paratrooper School was established at Utti, and both infantry and border guard units established Sissi training companies thereafter.